Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 #### Try It Yourself 3: `title`
 Problem:
 Use Aggregation to transform the SegString from [example 15](#ex15) into title case.
-Be sure to use the chapel builtin [`toTitle`](https://chapel-lang.org/docs/language/spec/strings.html?highlight=totitle#String.string.toTitle) and `getLengths` from example 15.
+Be sure to use the Chapel builtin [`toTitle`](https://chapel-lang.org/docs/language/spec/strings.html#String.string.toTitle) and `getLengths` from example 15.
 <details>
   <summary>Potential Solution</summary>